lxc/incus/doc/reference/storage_cephfs.md

 ## Configuration options

 The following configuration options are available for storage pools that use the `cephfs` driver and for storage volumes in these pools.
+Usually [`cephfs.fsid`](storage-cephfs-pool-config), [`cephfs.monitor_addrs`](storage-cephfs-pool-config), and [`cephfs.user.key`](storage-cephfs-pool-config) will be automatically discovered using the Ceph admin tool & mount helper.
+However if those tools are not availble on the host then they will need to be provided.

 (storage-cephfs-pool-config)=
 ### Storage pool configuration